Romain Avril: Career

 In 1999, Romain had his first real experience in a kitchen at a local restaurant in Les Sables d’Olonne.
 This couple of weeks in field would have him deciding to enroll in cooking school the following year.
 In 2001, he had his first internship at the Hotel Restaurant L’Ocean in St-Vincent sur Jard.
 From 2002 to 2004, Romain worked weekends while at school during the week at a local restaurant called La Flambée.

 In 2004, Romain got his first Michelin experience working at Le Domaine de La Bretesche.
 He once again got a summer job here and spent 6 months altogether in the establishment.
 In 2005, he got his second one-star Michelin experience working at the Noga Hilton in Cannes.
 He also worked a summer job at The Walts in Disneyland Paris.

 In 2007, Romain moved to the United Kingdom and started to work at The Greenhouse, a 2 Michelin star restaurant in Mayfair, London.
 From 2007 to 2009, he worked at The Langshott Manor, a Surrey restaurant pushing for its first Michelin star.
 From mid-2009 to late 2010, Romain moved to his last venue in the UK working as a Senior Sous-chef at The Branksome Hotel in Haslemere, Surrey.

-In September 2010, Romain took moved to Toronto on a twelve-month visa.
+In September 2010, Romain moved to Toronto, Canada, on a twelve-month visa.
 He started to work a week later at a French Restaurant called Le St Tropez as an Executive Chef.
 He then got hired at Claudio Aprile's Colborne Lane as Chef de partie and was soon promoted to Sous Chef.